 Simulated trading uses a theoretical trading balance to practice on instead of using your capital held in your brokerage account.
-There are two types of simulated trading which we will now cover for you.
+There are two types of simulated trading which we will now cover for you, back testing and demo trading.

 With backtesting, you use trading software along with historical data to place theoretical or dummy trades to simulate as if you were trading during the period under analysis.